-- Number of machines can be added with disturbing the initial installation according to the requirement to fulfill the increasing future demand of the load.
+- A number of machines can be added without disturbing the initial installation according to the requirement to fulfill the increasing future demand of the load.

 - Parallel operation of the alternator, reduces the operating cost and the cost of energy generation.

 - It ensures the greater security of supply and enables overall economic generation.

 Necessary Conditions for Parallel Operation of the Alternator

 Most synchronous machines will operate in parallel with other synchronous machines.
 The process of connecting one machine in parallel with another machine or with an Infinite Busbar system is known as Synchronizing.
 The machine carrying the load is known as Running Machines while the alternator which is to be connected in parallel with the system is known as the Incoming machine.